 Road cycling shoes

 First up, road cycling shoes.
 Road shoes are easily identified; they normally have a smooth low-profile plastic or carbon sole, without grips or lugs (except maybe one on the heel).
-They often have vented uppers to allow your feet to remain cool in hot conditions, and they will have a combination of buckles and straps to secure your foot in place.
+They often have vented uppers to allow your feet to remain cool in hot conditions.

 What should you look for when buying a road shoe?